 Are you planning your trip to Greece and wondering where is best to stay in Mykonos?
 Find in this post my favorite accommodations, from luxury hotels and apartments in Mykonos town to mid-range and budget options all around the island.

-I have discovered some beautiful properties on the island, with reasonable prices on a number of occasions:
+I have discovered some beautiful properties on the island, with reasonable prices on several occasions:

-• Where to Stay in Mykonos for Party
+• Where to Stay in Mykonos for a Party.

 • Description of Mykonos top 5 towns to choose from, their best sites, and accommodation suggestions for each one of them!